smtl/dss-project/trunk/dss/README.txt

 Make sure to make a superuser when prompted.
 This will allow you to access the admin interface.

 Make sure you have permissions set right for the dss folder itself and the contents of the dss folder.

+== Other Problems ==

+If you encounter other problems it is good practise to try restart your server andtry again.
+This may solve some issues.